 Although the bridge is currently structurally adequate, upgrades such as expansion joint improvements and guard/bridge rail updates are needed.
 This bridge will be widened to safely carry traffic and to provide pedestrian/bike facilities along both sides of this collector roadway and connections to the St. Vrain Greenway trail.
 In addition, the new bridge will be designed to safely pass 100-year flood flows of the St. Vrain Creek, which the existing bridge does not do.

 Design was completed during 2016.
-Utility relocation and tree removal began in early 2017, with construction on the bridge replacement anticipated to begin later in 2017.
+Utility relocation and tree removal began in early 2017, with construction on the bridge replacement anticipated to begin in late 2017.
+Once underway, construction is anticipated to take approximately one year to complete.

 This project is a multi-agency partnership between the City of Longmont, the Federal Emergency Management Agency (FEMA) and the Colorado Department of Homeland Security and Emergency Management (CDHSEM).